tomjoht/tomjoht.github.io/_posts/2018/2018-11-05-now-id-rather-be-writing-is-an-alexa-skill.md

 </rss> {% endraw %}
 ```

 What's special about my feed?
-Well, after limiting the content to one specific category, it first converts any markdown into HTML through the `markdownify` filter, and then it strips out the HTML with the `strip_html`.
+Well, after limiting the content to one specific category (`stitcher`), it first converts any markdown into HTML through the `markdownify` filter, and then it strips out the HTML with the `strip_html`.
 It includes a `description` element, but this description is ignored because I configured my Flash briefing to look for the `enclosure`.
+(The `description` would be useful for the text feed types.)
 The feed limits the items to just one, because Flash Briefings just read one post.

 Why not just have Alexa read my content?
 After listening to various Flash Briefings, I was convinced that the better briefings contain custom audio rather than the machine-read text (as good as Alexa is at reading text).